MariaFernandaOrtega/Master-Thesis/README.md

 # Master thesis: Corruption Trajectories in 133 Countries: A Time Series Clustering Study from 2000 to 2022

-## Abstract
+## About

 This repository contains the research work for a study that investigates the clustering of political, executive, legislative, and judicial corruption in 133 countries from 2000 to 2022, using time-series clustering techniques.
 The clustering was achieved through methods such as Time Series K-means with different distance metrics (Euclidean, DTW, Soft-DTW) and Kernel K-means.
 Model evaluations were conducted using the Silhouette Score and Davies-Bouldin Score.
 In addition, the study explores the correlation between the absence of corruption in these clusters and key socio-political and economic variables.

 ## How to Use This Repository